-e.
-Statement of financial support.

-f.
-Individuals must have proof of insurance (medical and life) or purchase appropriate insurance.

-g.
-Upon acceptance for admission, an international student applicant must complete an application for the residence hall and forward a to the beginning of registration.
-A decision cannot be reached on the application for admission until each of the items requested above are on file in the Office of Admissions.
+- e.
+Statement of financial support. - f.
+Individuals must have proof of medical insurance or purchase appropriate insurance. - g.
+Upon acceptance for admission, an international student applicant must complete an application for the residence hall and forward a \$150 residence hall deposit.
+A decision cannot be reached on the application for admission until each of the items requested above are on file in the Office of Admissions. - h.

-\$150 residence hall deposit.
-All items must be on file 60 days prior h.
 All international students are required to live on campus.

-Any exception must be approved by the Vice President of Student contact the Admissions Coordinator.
-The Admissions Coordinator may refer the applicant to the Admissions Committee and/or the Vice President of Instruction for further review.
+Any exception must be approved by the Executive Vice President of Academic & Student Affairs.

+Applicants not eligible for enrollment under one of the methods listed above should contact the Admissions Coordinator.
+The Admissions Coordinator may refer the applicant to the Admissions Committee and/or the Executive Vice President of Academic & Student Affairs for further review.